ResurrectedTrader/ResurrectedTrade/README.md

 It's a website for trading items in Diablo II: Resurrected.

-# What is in this repository
+# What is in this repository?

-It's the code that allows Resurrected Trade agent (and it's integrations) to upload players items to resurrected.trade website, which in return makes it easier for people to list their items, and check what they have across other characters/accounts.
+It's the code that allows Resurrected Trade agent (and it's integrations) to read players items from the game and upload them to resurrected.trade website, which in return makes it easier for people to list their items, and check what they have across other characters/accounts.